WhosGotFrost/Discord-Bot-V13/README.md

 # Discord-Bot-V13
-This is a Simple Discord Bot that is using Discord API Version 13.
+This is a Simple Discord Bot that is using Discord's API Version 13.
 Everything has been setup.
 -----------------------------------------
 ## Installation